omari-kd/Environmental-Impact-on-Food-Production/README.md

 - Global Food Institute.
 (2025).
 Environmental impacts of alternative proteins.
 Retrieved from https://gfi.org/resource/environmental-impacts-of-alternative-proteins/
 - Green Bean Coffee.
 (2025).
 Sustainability and the environmental impacts of coffee.
 Retrieved from https://www.greenbeancoffee.com.au/blogs/news/sustainability-and-the-environmental-impacts-of-coffee#:~:text=Organic%20coffee%20cultivation%20offers%20numerous,depends%20on%20your%20individual%20tastes.
 - Le Monde.
 (2025).
 What is chocolate's carbon footprint?
 Retrieved from https://www.lemonde.fr/en/environment/article/2025/02/14/what-is-chocolate-s-carbon-footprint_6738165_114.html#:~:text=Three%20key%20stages%20drive%20the,chemical%20inputs%2C%20deplete%20soil%20quality.
+- Colorado Sun.
+(2022).
+Water, drought and the environmental impact of agriculture: The food we produce matters.
+Retrieved from https://coloradosun.com/2022/09/07/water-drought-agriculture-food-production-meat-plants-opinion/#:~:text=While%20any%20plant%2Dbased%20food,only%20uses%20about%20one%20gallon.
+- Livvie.
+(2025).
+Save water with a vegetarian or vegan diet.
+Retrieved from https://www.livvie.co/save-water-with-a-vegetarian-or-vegan-diet/#:~:text=How%20Vegetarian%20and%20Vegan%20Diets,for%20more%20information%20and%20sources.
+- EOS.
+(2025).
+How to grow tomatoes.
+Retrieved from https://eos.com/blog/how-to-grow-tomatoes/#:~:text=Water,them%20less%20susceptible%20to%20drought.